Address

 Notes: * there are many accessible parking spaces, in several locations, in Field Five.

-It is an easy 3/4 mile walk, on a well kept boardwalk, with benches along the way.
-As you get to the first building, the Fire Island Light Station, which houses the Fresnel Lamp, the ramp rises a bit.
-You can stop here for a look at, and to find out about the lamp.
-Or continue on to the Lighthouse by going down and then up the steps, or continue on the wooden walk which will get you to the back of the Lighthouse, where the accessible ramp is located.
-If you continue to the front you will find two steps to reach the double door entrance.
+It is an easy 3/4 mile walk, on a well-kept boardwalk, with three benches along the way.
+As you walk, you can imagine you are almost anywhere, the beautiful vegetation makes it easy.
+The first building is the Fire Island Light Station, which houses the Fresnel Lamp.
+You can usually stop here to look at, and find out about the lamp.
+Unfortunately, it was closed today.
+You can continue on to the Lighthouse by going down and then up two flights of steps, or continue on the wooden walk which will get you to the back of the building where the accessible ramp is located.

 Restrooms are located in a hallway just past the gift shop.
-Although there is an accessible stall in both the men’s and ladies’ rooms, they are not very wide.
-The sink is accessible, and there is a baby – changing station.
+Although there is an accessible stall in both the men’s and women’s restrooms, they are not very wide.
+The sink is accessible, and there is a baby-changing station.

-If you want, on your way back to the parking lot, make a left at the first path going towards the water.
+If you want, on your way back to the parking lot, make a left at the first path going toward the water.
 The walkway goes to the road.
-When you cross the road you will find a mobi-mat (for about 1/10 of a mile) that will take you close enough to have a view of the ocean.
-If this is too much for you, wait until you get back to the parking lot and go to the first boardwalk ramp towards the beach and ocean.
-There are a number of benches from which you can have a really good view of the ocean.
+When you cross the road you will find a mobi-mat ( about 1/10 of a mile) that will take you close enough to have a good view of the ocean.
+If this is too much for you, wait until you get back to the parking lot and go to the first boardwalk ramp, towards the beach and ocean.
+There are a number of benches from which you can have a great view of the ocean.

 Toast, Bay Shore